minin43/TTT-Custom-Roles/CONVARS.md

 // Glitch
 ttt_glitch_mode                             0       // The way in which the glitch appears to traitors.
 0 - Appears as a regular traitor.
 1 - Can appear as a special traitor.
 2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves. ttt_glitch_use_traps                        0       // Whether glitches can see and use traitor traps.
-This also allows them to loot credits for traps that require them.
+This also allows them to loot credits for traps that require them. ttt_glitch_chat_block_mode                  1       // How to handle glitch chat blocking.
+0 - Don't block.
+1 - Always block when there's a glitch.
+2 - Block while a glitch is alive.
+3 - Block until all glitches are confirmed by inspecting their body.

 // Phantom
 ttt_phantom_respawn                         1       // Whether the phantom should respawn when their killer is killed